Table of Contents

 This pole saw is designed for heavy, industrial use.
 It will make up to 300 cuts before the battery runs out.

-The unit is lightweight, balanced, quit and low-vibration.
+The unit is lightweight, balanced, quiet and low-vibration.
 This is something you can use for hours at a time without straining your body.

 One downside of this unit is the price.
 It is the most expensive on our list.
 Another issue is the batteries themselves.
 A larger percentage of them are defective than you’d expect given the price tag.